 Vanlige uttrykk og setninger

-admiration affected argued beauty become believed Britain British Byron called canto celebrates Childe Harold claims compared concerned consider contrast Corinne Corinne's culture death Delphine discussed Don Juan emotional English existence experience expressed feelings figure force France freedom French Revolution Germany given giving goes hand heart hence heroes heroine hopes human Ibid ideal identify imagination individual influence intellectual Italian Italy kind Lady later less Letter lines literary literature lives Lord Madame de Staël means mind moral Moreover Napoleon nature never novel offer Oswald particularly passage passion poem poet poetry points political possessed potential present Press readers recall representative response role Romantic Rousseau says seems sense sentiment sexual social society speaker Staël stanza suffering suggest thoughts turn University Venice woman women writers
+admiration affected argued beauty become believed Britain British Byron called canto celebrates Childe Harold claims compared concerned consider contrast Corinne Corinne's culture death Delphine discussed Don Juan emotional English existence experience expressed feelings figure force France freedom French French Revolution Germany given hand heart hence heroes heroine hopes human ideal imagination individual influence intellectual Italian Italy kind Lady later less Letter lines literary literature lives Lord Madame de Staël means mind moral Moreover Napoleon nature never novel offer Oswald particularly passage passion poem poet poetry points political possessed potential present Press readers recall representative response role Romantic Rousseau says sense sexual social society speaker Staël stanza suffering suggest thoughts turn University Venice woman women writers